 Maybe your colleagues have taken an online course on it, or maybe you’ve just heard the term thrown around so ubiquitously that it feels like a phenomenon you’ll never really understand in a tangible sense.
-Design thinking, put very simply, is a human-centered approach to creative problem-solving, and has made loads of noise all over the internet and beyond in the latest years.
+Design Thinking, put very simply, is a human-centered approach to creative problem-solving, and has made loads of noise all over the internet and beyond in recent years.

 Don’t have time for the whole thing?
 Navigate through the article with the table of contents:

 In simple words, Design Thinking is a mindset that helps you solve problems creatively.

 More specifically, Design Thinking is a human-centric approach to innovation.
 It helps teams find the intricate balance between what makes sense to the end-users, what is technologically doable, and what is viable for a business to undertake.

 Design Thinking has also been described as a way to “encourage organizations to focus on the people they’re creating for, which leads to better products, services, and internal processes” by Design Thinking leaders at IDEO.
 In businesses and social context, it’s about how we design products and a new way of thinking that’s based on user needs.

 So why is design thinking important?